 this post contains affiliate links and I will be compensated if you purchase after clicking on my links, at no extra cost to you. find out more here

-Transitioning to training your toddler means you have to dig deeper into your child training efforts.
+Transitioning to training your toddler means you have to dig deeper into your child-training efforts.
 As a baby, your little one had pretty basic needs.

-Now that his cognitive abilities are increasing, you have to start upping your parenting game!
-Getting your toddler to listen the first time is all about follow through!
-And that my friend, is the name of the toddler-training-game!!
+Now that his cognitive abilities are increasing, you have to start upping your parenting-game.
+Getting your toddler to listen the first time is all about follow-through.
+And that my friend, is the name of the toddler-training-game.

 Your toddler won’t know what you want him to do or not to do the first time unless you know yourself.
 Set the standards and make them known.
 Be clear and concise.
 I love absolutes.
 Absolutes make life easier.

 Whatever rules you decide on must be enforced.
 For Instance, it’s great to train your little one to walk through the grocery store.
-As you begin to train him responsibilities like this, be sure to make your standards known.
+As you begin to train him in responsibilities like this, be sure to make your standards known.

-For example: “you may walk as long as you stay by mommy, if you choose to walk away from me, you will be buckled in the seat.”
+For example: “You may walk as long as you stay by mommy.
+If you choose to walk away from me, you will be buckled in the seat.”
 When he walks away, buckle him in the seat.

 Do Not Throw Toys

-- So you tell your child, trucks are not for throwing.
+So you tell your child, trucks are not for throwing.
 You have one more chance to play with this truck correctly.
 If you throw it again, you will not be able to play with it.
-You give him the truck, he plays for a minute, then throws it again.
+You give him the truck; he plays for a minute, then throws it again.

-- Walk across the room, pick the truck up and put it somewhere high that he can not get to it.
-You do not need to say anything at this point, however, if you would like to reinforce the point, you could say something along the lines of, “You CHOSE to disobey, so you do not get the privilege of playing with the truck anymore.”
+Walk across the room, pick the truck up, and put it somewhere high that he can not get to it.
+You do not need to say anything at this point; however, if you would like to reinforce the point, you could say something along the lines of, “You chose to disobey, so you do not get the privilege of playing with the truck anymore.”

-- At this point, it would be great to offer him a soft squishy ball.
+At this point, it would be great to offer him a soft squishy ball.
 Telling him that this is the kind of toy he may throw.
 Should your child choose to cry after you removed the truck… walk away!
-Don’t say anything, don’t show frustration or exasperation… just walk away.
+Don’t say anything, don’t show frustration or exasperation… walk away.
 Go into another room, or at least to the other side of the room.

-- Once your child has calmed down (regardless of how long that takes) go back and address him, as though starting from scratch.
+Once your child has calmed down (regardless of how long that takes), go back and address him, as though starting from scratch.

-Alright… we got a little more time, let’s look at another example.
+We have a little more time, let’s look at another example.

 Do Not Whine

-- Once a family member told me how much he loved being around my children because they didn’t whine.
+Once a family member told me how much he loved being around my children because they didn’t whine.
 He was amazed at how, if they did start to whine, I could say, “that’s enough.”
 And my child would seemingly just shut-it-off.

-- You give your child a drink of water in a red cup.
+You give your child a drink of water in a red cup.
 He doesn’t want the red cup, he wants a blue one.
 Wanting a blue cup isn’t disobedient.
 We all have preferences, right?
 However, he’s demanding the blue cup in the worst, most-shrill whine he can muster.

-- Once he says, “blue cup please!”
+Once he says, “blue cup please!”
 Swap out the red cup for the blue one.

-- If no blue cup is available, your response to his whining, then becomes, “you may have a drink in the red cup or no drink at all.”
+If no blue cup is available, your response to his whining then becomes, “you may have a drink in the red cup or no drink at all.”
 Set the cup on the counter and walk away.
 Nothing else needs to be said.
 It’s his choice to make.
 Red cup or no cup.
 Again, no response is necessary.
-And certainly, no response should be given if he is crying, whining or fussing.
+And certainly, no response should be given if he is crying, whining, or fussing.

-Why Is Listening The First Time, Important?
+Why Is Getting Your Toddler to Listen The First Time, Important?

-First Time Obedience Keeps Children Safe!
+First Time Obedience Keeps Your Child Safe

 The men didn’t have food and were obviously just loitering.
 The mom kept her eyes and ears open and began to get nervous.
 She overheard just enough of the conversation among the men to know she needed to get her girls and get out of there fast.